jtianling/json_compacker/README.md

     $ sudo gem install json_compacker

-On Mac you need set the install path to local for the special feature on Mac
+On Mac you may need(depend on how to install ruby) set the install path to local for the special feature on Mac

     $ sudo gem install -n /usr/local/bin json_compacker